garfieldmoore/garfieldmoore.github.io/_posts/2018-09-05-agile-architecture.markdown

 image: '/images/posts/Agile-Architecture-1920x999.jpg'
 ---
-I've often thought that agile teams miss oportunities or increase technical debt with a lack of architectural maturity.
+I've often thought that agile teams miss opportunities or increase technical debt with a lack of architectural maturity.

 This was reinforced last year when I was running a series of eXtreme Programming workshops for teams in a large consultancy.
 During one of these I was asked a seemingly innocuous question;